paritytech/cumulus/docs/overview.md

 This macro call expects the `Block` and `Executive` type.
 It generates the `validate_block` function that is expected by Polkadot to validate the state transition.

-When compiling a Cumulus augmented runtime, a WASM binary is generated that contains the *full* code of the Parachain runtime plus the `validate_block` functionality.
-This binary is required to register a Parachain at the relay chain.
+When compiling a runtime that uses Cumulus, a WASM binary is generated that contains the *full* code of the Parachain runtime plus the `validate_block` functionality.
+This binary is required to register a Parachain on the relay chain.

-When the Parachain validator calls the `validate_block` function, it passes the PovBlock (See [Block building][Block building] for more information) and the parent header of the Parachain that is stored on the relay chain.
-Out of the PovBlock witness data Cumulus reconstructs the partial trie.
+When the Parachain validator calls the `validate_block` function, it passes the PovBlock (See [Block building](#block-building) for more information) and the parent header of the Parachain that is stored on the relay chain.
+From the PovBlock witness data, Cumulus reconstructs the partial trie.
 This partial trie is used as storage while executing the block.
 Cumulus also redirects all storage related host functions to use the witness data storage.
 After the setup is done, Cumulus calls `execute_block` with the transactions and the header stored in the PovBlock.
-On success, the new Parachain header is returned.
+On success, the new Parachain header is returned as part of the `validate_block` result.

 ## Node

-A Parachain supports light-clients, full nodes and authority nodes.
+Parachains support light-clients, full nodes, and authority nodes.
 Authority nodes are called Collators in the Polkadot ecosystem.
 Cumulus provides the consensus implementation for a Parachain and the block production logic.

 The Parachain consensus will follow the relay chain to get notified about which Parachain blocks are included in the relay-chain and which are finalized.
-Each block that is build by a Collator is send to a validator that is assigned to the particular Parachain.
-Cumulus provides the block production logic makes that notifies each Collator of the Parachain to build a Parachain block.
+Each block that is built by a Collator is sent to a validator that is assigned to the particular Parachain.
+Cumulus provides the block production logic that notifies each Collator of the Parachain to build a Parachain block.
 The notification is triggered on a relay-chain block import by the Collator.
 This means that every Collator of the Parachain can send a block to the Parachain validators.
-For a more sophisticated authoring logic the Parachain will be able to use Aura, BABE etc. (Not supported at the moment)
+For more sophisticated authoring logic, the Parachain will be able to use Aura, BABE, etc. (Not supported at the moment)

 A Parachain Collator will join the Parachain network and the relay-chain network.
 The Parachain network will be used to gossip Parachain blocks and to gossip transactions.
-Collators will only gossip blocks to the Parachain network that are with a high chance of being included in the relay chain.
-To proof that a block is probably going to be included, the Collator will send a long side the notification the so-called candidate message.
+Collators will only gossip blocks to the Parachain network that have a high chance of being included in the relay chain.
+To prove that a block is probably going to be included, the Collator will send along side the notification the so-called candidate message.
 This candidate message is issued by a Parachain validator after approving a block.
-This proof of possible inclusion prevents to spam other collators of the network with useless blocks.
+This proof of possible inclusion prevents spamming other collators of the network with useless blocks.
 The Collator joins the relay-chain network for two reasons.
 First, the Collator uses it to send the Parachain blocks to the Parachain validators.
 Secondly, the Collator participates as light/full-node of the relay chain to be informed of new relay-chain blocks.
-These information will be used for the consensus and the block production logic.
+This information will be used for the consensus and the block production logic.

 ## Block building

 Polkadot requires that a Parachain block is transmitted in a fixed format.
-These blocks send by a Parachain to the Parachain validators are called proof-of-validity blocks (PovBlock).
+These blocks sent by a Parachain to the Parachain validators are called proof-of-validity blocks (PovBlock).
 Such a PovBlock contains the header and the transactions of the Parachain as opaque blobs (`Vec<u8>`).
 They are opaque, because Polkadot can not and should not support all kinds of possible Parachain block formats.
 Besides the header and the transactions, it also contains the witness data and the outgoing messages.

-A Parachain validator needs to validate a given PovBlock, but without requiring the full state of the Parachain.
+A Parachain validator needs to validate a given PoVBlock, but without requiring the full state of the Parachain.
 To still make it possible to validate the Parachain block, the PovBlock contains the witness data.
 The witness data is a proof that is collected while building the block.
 The proof will contain all trie nodes that are read during the block production.
 Cumulus uses the witness data to reconstruct a partial trie and uses this a storage when executing the block.

 The outgoing messages are also collected at block production.
-These are messages from the Parachain the block is build for to other Parachains or to the relay chain itself.
+These are messages from the Parachain the block is built for to other Parachains or to the relay chain itself.

-## Runtime update
+## Runtime Upgrade

-Every Substrate blockchain supports runtime updates.
-Runtime updates enable a blockchain to update the state transition function without requiring any client update.
-Such a runtime update is applied by a special transaction in a Substrate runtime.
-Polkadot and Cumulus provide support for these runtime updates, but updating a Parachain runtime is not that easy as updating a standalone blockchain runtime.
-In a standalone Parachain the special transaction needs to be included in a block and the runtime is updated.
+Every Substrate blockchain supports runtime upgrades.
+Runtime upgrades enable a blockchain to update its state transition function without requiring any client update.
+Such a runtime upgrade is applied by a special transaction in a Substrate runtime.
+Polkadot and Cumulus provide support for these runtime upgrades, but updating a Parachain runtime is not as easy as updating a standalone blockchain runtime.
+In a standalone blockchain, the special transaction needs to be included in a block and the runtime is updated.

-A Parachain will follow the same paradigm, but the relay chain requires to be informed in front of the update.
+A Parachain will follow the same paradigm, but the relay chain needs to be informed before the update.
 Cumulus will provide functionality to notify the relay chain about the runtime update.
-The update will not be enacted directly, it takes `X` blocks (a value that is configured by the relay chain) before the relay chain allows the update to be applied.
+The update will not be enacted directly; instead it takes `X` blocks (a value that is configured by the relay chain) before the relay chain allows the update to be applied.
 If the update is applied before the waiting period is finished, the relay chain will reject the Parachain block for inclusion.
-The Cumulus runtime pallet will provide the functionality to register the runtime update and will also make sure that the update is applied at the correct block.
+The Cumulus runtime pallet will provide the functionality to register the runtime upgrade and will also make sure that the update is applied at the correct block.

-After updating the Parachain runtime, a Parachain needs to wait a certain amount of time `Y` (configured by the relay chain) before a new update can be applied.
+After updating the Parachain runtime, a Parachain needs to wait a certain amount of time `Y` (configured by the relay chain) before another update can be applied.

 The WASM blob update not only contains the Parachain runtime, it also contains the `validate_block` function provided by Cumulus.
 So, updating a Parachain runtime on the relay chain involves a